 Covid Vaccine Update

-As federal government allocations of the COVID-19 Vaccine are slowly distributed, Oldham County Health Department will be posting more appointments to serve a wider audience in our community.
-We continue to distribute vaccine as quickly as we receive them in the most equitable way possible.
-Anyone who wishes to get the COVID-19 Vaccine will be served as swiftly as supply allows.
+As federal government allocations of the COVID-19 Vaccine are distributed, Oldham County Health Department will post appointments to serve our community.
+We continue to distribute vaccine in the most equitable way possible.

 Q: Who currently qualifies for COVID-19 vaccination from OCHD?